shashaa35/yom/README.md

 # yom
+Admin can login through the crededntials username:admin password:admin admin can do the followings things:

+1.Save location of its users through a form ..
-user needs to enter the details and then map will show the location of all users!!
+  Note:admin need not to enter the latitudes and longitudes it is the tas of api,he just need to enter the location.

+2.See the users as  markups on a map.